JujuAdams/Scribble/latest/misc-functions.md

 |`name`    |string  |Name of the macro command tag               |
 |`function`|function|Function to execute when the macro is parsed|

 Macros are a way to inject text into the Scribble parser as an input string is being parsed.
 The function attached to a macro must return a string.
 The macro tag, when parsed, will be replaced by the string returned by the function.
 Macro functions can take arguments in a similar fashion to custom typist events or formatting tags.
+Macro arguments are always passed to the function as strings.

 The following example shows how to use a macro to insert a series of sprites into a string:
 ```gml